IOsonoTAN/simple-facebook-graph-api/README.md

 ~~~

 ### Support or Contact
-If you have any problems, Contact to me: im@tzv.me (Krissada Boontrigratn)
+If you have any problems, Contact me: im@tzv.me (Krissada Boontrigratn)